1414C/cwl/README.md

 2. Create a new folder in the project; m<sub>*n*</sub> is the format to-date, but any name can be used.
 For the purposes of this walkthrough, we will create folder m5.

 3. Create new source file getec2statuses.go in the m5 folder as shown below.
 This file will contain source-code used to build the handler for the new Lambda function.
 If you are using an IDE with go tooling installed you will see complaints about cwl.GetEC2Statuses not existing.
 This can be ignored for now.

+## Access

+It is up to you to ensure that you have access to AWS and supply your own IAM role(s).
+You will see an IAM role in the code and you will need to set that up for yourself.
+Additionally, notice that the *cwlbldlambda.sh* scripts reference *AWS_PROFILE=smacleod*; you will need to specify your own AWS profile and ensure that you have the correct access.

 ```golang